-- Have in mind the meaning of the two terms in the FPE (drift and diffusion). - Conservation equation $\partial_t P = -\partial_x J$ and expression of the current. - Existence of the BFPE - Be familiar with the different types of boundary conditions (relecting, absorbing) - The problem of first passage time (relation between survival probability and the distribution of the first passage time); the use of the BFPE. - The Arrhenius law.
+- Existence of the BFPE - Be familiar with the different types of boundary conditions (reflecting, absorbing) - The problem of first passage time (relation between survival probability and the distribution of the first passage time); the use of the BFPE. - Study of the first passage through point x = b requires to consider an absorbing boundary at this place. - The Arrhenius law.

-6 Linear response theory
+5 Linear response theory

-Previously, we have been mostly interested to present some tools allowing to analyze the properties of stochastic processes, i.e. to follow a more phenomenological approach (with the exception of § 4.3).
-In this last paragraph of this first part of the lectures, we are going to follow a more microscopic approach: we will however restrict ourselves to the study of small disturbances on the top of equilibrium, i.e. to the "linear regime".
-Our purpose is to describe the situation represented schematicall in Fig. [21]
+Previously, we have been mostly interested to present some tools allowing to analyze the properties of stochastic processes, i.e. to follow a more phenomenological approach (with the exception of § f).
+In this last paragraph of this first part of the lectures, we are going to follow a more microscopic approach : we will however restrict ourselves to the study of small disturbances on the top of equilibrium, i.e. to the "linear regime".
+Our purpose is to describe the situation represented schematicall in Fig. 27.

-Figure 21: Schematical representation of the situation under consideration: an excitation (external perturbation) acts on the system.
+Figure 27: Schematical representation of the situation under consideration : an excitation (external perturbation) acts on the system.
 A force f(t) is coupled to an observable A of the system and another observable B is measured.
 The two observables are in general coupled by the time dynamics.

-A practical motivation could be to describe a bit more precisely the process of the measurement of an equilibrium property: the standard scheme to perform a measurement on a system at equilibrium consist in the introduction of a "small" perturbation (excitation) and the measurement of the response of the system (ex: an atomic vapor on which light is sent and which re-emit light by fluoresence).
+A practical motivation could be to describe a bit more precisely the process of the measurement of an equilibrium property : the standard scheme to perform a measurement on a system at equilibrium consist in the introduction of a "small" perturbation (excitation) and the measurement of the response of the system (ex: an atomic vapor on which light is sent and which re-emit light by fluoresence).

-First (§ 6.2), we start with a semi-phenomenological description based on thermdynamic properties (§ 6.1).
-In a second step (§ 6.3 to 6.5), we will develop the linear response theory.
+First (§ 5.2), we start with a semi-phenomenological description based on thermdynamic properties (§ 5.1).
+In a second step (§ 5.3 to 5.5), we will develop the linear response theory.

-6.1 Theory of thermodynamic fluctuations
+5.1 Theory of thermodynamic fluctuations